PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 architecture accounting preserves 120 effective ordered calls, and the efficiency fixture retains one graph-index build.
 Focused, architecture, pass-efficiency, core, and TensorFlow-import-blocked suites pass.

+The late layout/mean/SPP/gather/constant-fold/cast parent is now characterized without production changes.
+Its required keyword-only policy optionally adds layout-transpose cleanup before three fixed direct owners and the existing constant-fold/cast child.
+One fresh main-model scope spans all five required effective owners or all six full-policy owners.
+The sole caller forwards the global layout-optimization policy between shape-extract cleanup and expand/ squeeze canonicalization.
+The eventual phase should compose the existing constant-fold/cast builder with its parent scope; after extraction, its dead lowerer delegate/context/imports can be removed while preserving two effective production executions of the constant-fold/cast pair.